PlatONnetwork/platon-abi/docs/registry.rst

 Registry
 ========

-The ``eth-abi`` library uses a central registry to route encoding/decoding operations for different ABI types to an appropriate encoder/decoder callable or class.
+The ``platon-abi`` library uses a central registry to route encoding/decoding operations for different ABI types to an appropriate encoder/decoder callable or class.
 Using the registry, the coding behavior of any ABI type can be customized and additional coding behavior for new ABI types can be added.